99shailesh/TextEd/README.md

 ## How to use this repo
 * download/pull this repo
-* got publish folder then find setup.exe for direct download
+* go to publish folder then find setup.exe for direct download
 * or To make changes in code copy TextEd folder into /source/repos/

 ## After Installing Texted(Documenation)